EnsignMK/danbooru-prompt/README.md

 # Credit:
 A lot of code I used for this project came from this project: https://github.com/antis0007/sd-webui-gelbooru-prompt
+@Malisius  repo's showed me a better way to scrape the tags.

 ## What is this?